 And in that moment, and the many that followed, that verse seared itself into her mind.

-“Although the fig tree shall not blossom, neither shall fruit be in the vines; the labour of the olive shall fail, and the fields shall yield no meat; the flock shall be cut off from the fold, and there shall be no herd in the stalls: Yet I will rejoice in the LORD, I will joy in the God of my salvation.”
+“Although the fig tree shall not blossom, neither shall fruit be in the vines; the labor of the olive shall fail, and the fields shall yield no meat; the flock shall be cut off from the fold, and there shall be no herd in the stalls: Yet I will rejoice in the LORD, I will joy in the God of my salvation.”

 The phone stopped ringing just as she came to the last phrase: ‘I will joy in the God of my salvation.’

-She thought for a moment, reflecting on all she had to be joyful over: a God who provided for her, a loving husband, a congregation that was full of Christ’s love.
+She thought for a moment, reflecting on all she had to be joyful over: a God who provided for her, a loving husband, a congregation full of Christ’s love.
 Then, she picked up the phone.

 ‘1 Missed Call,’ it read.
 Before she could slide her finger across its face, it began ringing again.
 It was a number she was unfamiliar with.
 She touched the ‘Answer’ button without realizing the pandora’s box she was opening.
 A voice came on the other line and then… it all happened in a blur.
 She couldn’t remember the details of the next 48 hours – though the broad strokes of that day made a permanent impression on her life.